The Laughing Policemen of London

 “No reason, other than I’d failed to inspect my own carry-on, and verify everything was O.K. to have in the main cabin.
 Can we put down: ‘flakiness’?”

-The conveyor belt of justice groaned forward.
+Meanwhile, the conveyor belt of justice groaned forward.

 A sign above the hard metal seat: “Have you swallowed drugs?
 If you don’t want to tell the police, please just ask for a doctor to see you immediately.
 Your life might depend upon it”.